 Blake House – The most bespoke of the accommodation options at Poronui, it is taken on an exclusive basis.
 The house has a central living space consisting of two elegantly appointed lounges, a kitchen, dining area, library, and den.
-Two ensuite spacious guest rooms are located on each end of the house, each with bathroom ensuite and a private sun porch.
-The house is fully serviced together with a host and private chef.
+Two ensuite spacious guest rooms are located on each end of the house, each with a bathroom ensuite and a private sun porch.
+The house is fully serviced together by a host and a private chef.

 Safari Camp – For the traveler seeking a truly unique and authentic wilderness experience, this luxury camp on the banks of the Mohaka River is sure to fit the bill.
-Enjoy a gourmet meal under the stars and allow the sound of the river lull you to sleep in one of the two guest tents.
+Enjoy a gourmet meal under the stars and allow the sound of the river to lull you to sleep in one of the two guest tents.
 While Safari Camp offers serene seclusion, modern bathrooms with flushing toilets and hot/cold showers are just a short walk away from your tent.

 Food and Beverages